mobilecoinfoundation/mobilecoin/watcher/README.md

     --watcher-db /tmp/watcher-db
 ```

-The watcher can also be incorporated into other programs, see [`mobilecoind`](../mobilecoind/README.md).
+The watcher can also be incorporated into other programs, as in [`mobilecoind`](../mobilecoind/README.md), where the watcher continuously syncs block signatures, and `mobilecoind` offers an interface to query block signatures for watched nodes through the mobilecoind API.